SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 that can be reached, it can grow quickly to be quite large.
 When a state is not observable, a *"NaN"* value is returned.

+It is also possible to supply a set of simulations :math:`\mathbf{y}` already established elsewhere (so there's no explicit need for an operator :math:`\mathcal{H}`), which are implicitly associated with a set of state samples :math:`\mathbf{x}`.
+In this case where the set of simulations is provided, it is imperative to also provide the set of states :math:`\mathbf{x}` by explicit sampling, whose state order corresponds to the order of the simulations :math:`\mathbf{y}`.

 To access the calculated information, the results of the sampling or simulations must be requested **explicitly** to avoid storage difficulties (if no results are requested, nothing is available).
 One use for that, on the